It’s a perfect day for discussing the health benefits of coriander.

 Some of the vitamins you can find in coriander are vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, vitamin E, and vitamin K.

 It is also rich in minerals like calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.

 Coriander is also a vegetable from which you can get protein.

 The anti-inflammatory effects of coriander may protect against several disorders like Parkinson’s, Alzheimer’s, and multiple sclerosis.

-Coriander extract was found to protect nerve cells after drug-induced seizures in rats, most likely due to its antioxidant capabilities.
+Coriander extract was found to protect nerve cells in rats after drugs caused them to have seizures.

-While coriander leaves were found to increase memory in mice, suggesting that the herb could be used to treat Alzheimer’s disease.
+The fact that coriander leaves made mice’s memories better suggests that the herb could be used to treat Alzheimer’s.

 Coriander’s antioxidants may help with brain inflammation, memory, and anxiety symptoms, though additional research is needed.

 3. Coriander Is A Great Source Of Antioxidants